kevin-hanselman/dud/README.md

-# Data Under Control
+# Duc

-Data Under Control is a tool for storing, versioning, and reproducing big data files right alongside the source code that creates and/or uses it.
-It is heavily inspired by Data Version Control and Git.
+Duc is a tool that facilitates storing, versioning, and reproducing large files alongside the code that uses them.

-## Design Goals
+## Design Principles

-### Seamlessly scale to Terabytes of data

-The real utility of DUC lies in its ability to scale effortlessly to datasets that measure in the Terabytes.
-DUC operations should remain quick (as can be expected) and informative, no matter the size of the data.

-### What Would Git Do?

-DUC is designed to be a close companion to Source Control Management (SCM) tools -- specifically Git.
-When possible, DUC's operation should mirror Git.
-"If this was a source code file, what would Git do with it?"

-### Prefer transparency over abstraction

-DUC should explain itself early and often, and shouldn't shirk from sharing details of its inner-workings with the user.
-Most of the mechanisms DUC uses to do its job (such as files, links, and checksums) are intimately familiar to those using Git, and inspecting the inner-workings should be encouraged.
+Duc aims to be simple, fast, and transparent.

-### Use sensible defaults
+### Simple

+Duc should Do One Thing Well.

-DUC should excel at its job (i.e. meet all of the goals above) with only trivial configuration.
+Duc should require only trivial configuration.

+### Fast

+Duc should prioritize speed.

+Duc should isolate time-intensive operations to keep the rest of the UI fast.
+Currently, Duc's UI is designed such that only `duc commit` is time-intensive.

+Duc should scale to datasets in the hundreds of gigabytes, ideally low terabytes.

+### Transparent

+Duc should explain itself early and often.
+Inspecting Duc's inner-workings should be easy and encouraged.